schubergphilis/mercury/docs/configuration.md

 Add | Inbound/Outbound | Adds a header/cookie given match.
 Only if it does not exist.
 Replace | Inbound/Outbound | Replaces a header/cookie/status code given match.
 Only if it exists.
 Remove | Inbound/Outbound | Removes a header/cookie given match Only if it exists
+Modify | Inbound/Outbound | Modifies the supplied value of an existing entry (only works for Cookies)

 ## ACL special keys
 The following special keys are translated in the ACL to a value.